PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockA/README.md

 ## Creative Brief: AI at BUAS

-Advances in artificial intelligence (AI) is predicted to impact nearly all domain of the Breda University of Applied Sciences (Buas).
+Advances in artificial intelligence (AI) are predicted to impact nearly all domains of the Breda University of Applied Sciences (Buas).
 While there is no debate about the positive effects AI may have on these domains, the technology entails risks and disruptions that warrant attention.
 While the management of Buas have begun to discuss AI and it’s applications